 The former Erskine College (a former girls’ college) located in Island Bay, Wellington, is a Category 1 listed place with Heritage New Zealand.
-HPW is following with interest developments concerning Erskine College .
 It is closed to the public as it needs earthquake strengthening and other repairs.
 A resource consent for ‘redevelopment’ was lodged with the Wellington City Council in August 2016.
 You can read a news item about it here: ‘Chapel restored as plans for $30m Island Bay housing project at heritage site unveiled‘.
-The latest development (Dec 2016: an interim order preventing work going ahead) is discussed in this article.
+In December 2016 an interim order preventing work going ahead was granted and is discussed in this article.
 Two members of our committee wrote an opinion piece on the potential threat to heritage buildings of Special Housing Areas.
-22 Dec 2016: We were saddened and disappointed to read of the vandalism in the chapel.
-This blog post by heritage consultant Elizabeth Cox mentions some more recent developments (Jan 2017).
+In late December 2016 we were saddened and disappointed to read of the vandalism in the chapel.

-These are photographs of some of the plans and concept drawings.
-The proposals would see the Main Block demolished, retention of some of the Reverend Mother’s garden, and the chapel restored and strengthened.
+These are photographs of some of the plans and concept drawings unveiled in 2016.
+These proposals would have seen the Main Block demolished, retention of some of the Reverend Mother’s garden, and the chapel restored and strengthened.

 This is a link to the January 2015 Conservation Plan prepared by Archifact Ltd for Wellington City Council.